pitchtarget/pitchtarget.github.io/api/users/authenticate.markdown

 Upon successful authentication, Users API will return a user access_token that you will use for any subsequent requests towards any authenticated endpoint of Pitchtarget.

+Please note that in order to fully use Pitchtarget, your user should authenticate with Facebook.
+For more details, follow the [Login Flow] documentation.

 ### POST /oauth/authorize